tentoilatai/JVSP_Mid-Term/Readme.md

 ## Contact

-If you have any questions, please contact via email or create an issue on this repository.
+If you have any questions, please contact via email: iam@kaiz.vn or create an issue on this repository.